This detailed guide covers all the basics of how to buy a home in Canada as a first-time homebuyer.

 An open mortgage is one that can be paid off either in part or in full at any time before the end of the term stipulated in the mortgage contract without incurring penalties.
 This type of mortgage may be appropriate for you if you plan to pay off your mortgage in full within a very short period of time or plan to change the terms of the mortgage.

 A closed mortgage is the more common type of mortgage and offers limited prepayment options compared to the open type.
-However, you are usually given room to make some additional mortgage payments either monthly or annually up to a specified maximum of 5% to 30% of the original mortgage amount.
+However, you are usually given room to make additional mortgage payments either monthly or annually up to a specified maximum of 5% to 30% of the original mortgage amount.

 Conventional vs. High-Ratio Mortgage